 The SRA has provided a rough outline of the order in which it expects you to complete the requirements above: most individuals will take SQE1 after completing a degree and before the start of the work experience period and SQE2 at the end of it.

 To sit SQE1 you will need to have completed a degree (in any subject).
 There's more on what the actual exam will involve below, but the SRA points out that it will cover roughly the content of the current GDL or an undergraduate law degree, plus the more practical elements of the LPC.
-The SRA expects that aspiring lawyers will complete a prepatory course for SQE1.
-We hear that some universities may offer that SQE1 prep as part of their undergraduate LLBs.
+The SRA expects that aspiring lawyers will complete a prepatory course for SQE1, and that this could be a 'Level 7' Master's degree course assessed separately from the SQE.
+We also heard that some universities may offer that SQE1 prep as part of their undergraduate LLBs.